S0urC10ud/SmarthomeProductManagement/README.md

 4. `php artisan make:model Company -msfc`

 The Company-Seeder only creates exactly one instance of a company which is an exception.

+### Naming conventions
+Should be applied from the following link: https://webdevetc.com/blog/laravel-naming-conventions/#section_table-columns-names

+For instance: Lower snake_case is used for accessing Model Columns.